LGBTQ rights in Ethiopia: Living conditions

 Since 2008, human rights campaigners have increasingly shown concern for the wellbeing of LGBTQ people in Ethiopia.
 According to a 2008 Human Rights Watch report, there was widespread violence against people who identified as gay, lesbian or bisexual.
 The US Department of State accused the Ethiopian government of unlawfully killing citizens, as well as carrying out acts of torture and arbitrary detention.
 According to several surveys and reports, homosexuality caused a moral panic in Ethiopian society and many Ethiopians felt "it was brought by the West to pervert society".
 Ethiopians who hold traditional views or are religious devotees, especially Ethiopian Orthodox Tewahedo followers and Muslims, are generally intolerant of LGBTQ people.
-This leads LGBTQ people to face social stigma among the broader population.
+This leads LGBTQ people to face social stigma amongst the broader population.
 Internet censorhip has limited the ability of LGBTQ people and their allies to organize campaigns and petitions.

 In December 2008, nearly a dozen Ethiopian religious figures (including the leader of Ethiopian Muslims and the heads of the Orthodox, Protestant and Catholic churches) adopted a resolution against homosexuality, urging Ethiopian lawmakers to endorse a ban on homosexual activity in the constitution.
 This included Ethiopian Catholic Archbishop Berhaneyesus Demerew Souraphiel.

 They also held homosexuality responsible for the rise in sexual attacks on children and young men.

 Abune Paulos, the patriarch of the Ethiopian Orthodox Tewahedo Church, said, "This is something very strange in Ethiopia, the land of the Bible that condemns this very strongly.
 For people to act in this manner they have to be dumb, stupid like animals.
 We strongly condemn this behaviour.
 They (homosexuals) have to be disciplined and their acts discriminated, they have to be given a lesson."

 In 2012, a pro-gay conference was scheduled to be held in Addis Ababa.
 The conference was cancelled due to pressure from fundamentalist Christians and religious groups, who protested against the conference and called its organisers "missionaries of evil".

 In June 2012, an anti-gay conference was held at the headquarters of the African Union concerning the alleged "consequences of homosexuality as a causative agent for HIV/AIDS, sexually transmitted disease and several psychological disorders".

-Dr Seyoum Antoniyos, President of United for Life and influential activist organised a national conference in 2013 attended by politicians and religious leaders.
+Dr Seyoum Antoniyos, President of United for Life and influential activist, organised a national conference in 2013 attended by politicians and religious leaders.
 He argues that homosexuality is the result of a "deep psychological problem", often caused by abuse or some form of "social crisis".

-In March 2014, the Council of Ministers proposed a bill for LGBTQ rights protection, but parliament did not enact it because of public opposition.

-On 26 April 2014, an anti-gay rally was organized by Christian groups.
-The head of the group and anti-gay activist Dereje Negash said: